-CHECKOUT OPTIMIZATION CASE STUDY SERIES
+CHECKOUT OPTIMIZATION CASE STUDIES

 Checkout is the most important part of the website.
 That’s where the money is.
 Hence, we need to make sure nothing stands in the way of placing an order.

 We are tackling checkout optimization strategies that address checkout issues even established eCommerce stores worldwide encounter.
 We are looking at the challenges specific companies are confronted with and share what we do to resolve them.

 Read our first case study on checkout optimization and gain insights on how you can improve the checkout experience in your own store.
 We want you to improve your own checkout so we are sharing ways of reducing friction that you can implement in your eCommerce store when you start your checkout optimization journey.

 Remember, the goal is always to make the checkout process as simple and seamless as possible.
 And we do that by following these guiding principles of checkout optimization:

 - Increase confidence

 In this article, we are talking about reducing purchase friction and how to improve the checkout process overall.

 Friction is anything that impedes the customer from achieving their goal, whatever that may be. eCommerce friction, also called purchase friction, is that which hinders the customer from making a purchase or reaching the end of the sales funnel.